UoW-CPC/rabbda-university-portal/README.md

 ### Example 1 - Ingesting sqlite data to Hive and analyse them

-At this example we populate sample data and we import them to Hive for analysis
+At this example we populate sample data and import them to Hive for analysis

 #### Phase A - Export data from sqlite and upload them to HDFS.